wbhart/mach8blitter/README.md

 [http://mail.lipsia.de/~enigma/neu/ibmpc.html](http://mail.lipsia.de/~enigma/neu/ibmpc.html)

-You will also need to run hdiload.exe from the same disketter before running this program.
+You will also need to run hdiload.exe from the same diskette before running this program.

 Enjoy!